Hey, thanks for swinging by my Viral Cash App review!

 But does that automatically mean ‘VCA’ is a dirty dud which also belongs on the scrapheap, huh?

-I tried something similar to ‘VCA’ years ago called ‘Uvioo’ (which is still going) and pays you for sharing YouTube videos via social media outlets.
+I tried something similar years ago called ‘Uvioo’ that pays you for sharing YouTube videos via social media outlets.

 So I wouldn’t exactly brand ‘VCA’ as the money-making opportunity of a lifetime!